Defending Public Services

 Federal Policy Watch.
 This online tool documents and explains the actions taken by the Trump administration regarding immigration, workers' rights, unions and organizing, race and gender equity, jobs and wages, health and safety, retirement security, trade, taxes and attacks on regulations.

+Kaiser Family Foundation.
+This collection of KFF resources breaks down healthcare provisions in the One Big Beautiful Bill Act.
 United for Medical Research.
-This interactive map shows the impact of NIH funding in different states and what the states will lose in medical research monies by state.
+This interactive map shows the impact of National Institutes of Health funding in different states and what the states will lose in medical research funding by state.

 American Community Survey Project.
-This database breaks down the number of federal workers in congressional district, counties, and metro areas across the country, using data from the American Community Survey.
+This database breaks down the number of federal workers in congressional districts, counties and metro areas across the country, using data from the American Community Survey.

 How You Can Protect Democracy sets out 29 concrete actions you can take right now to protect democracy.